 The PLRA requires you to go through your prison's entire complaint process before you can bring a federal court claim under 42 U.S.C. § 1983 (a federal law that deals with incarcerated people's complaints).
 Therefore, even if you believe that the grievance system in your prison is unfair or pointless, you still have to go through all of the steps of the process to try to resolve your grievance before you file a lawsuit.
 In New York, for example, the IGP is not considered exhausted until you receive a final decision on your complaint from the highest grievance committee, such as New York's Central Office Review Committee ("CORC").
-If you bring a complaint in federal court under 42 U.S.C. § 1983 without first exhausting administrative remedies, your case will be dismissed, and you might be barred from bringing a future case.
+If you bring a complaint in federal court under 42 U.S.C. § 1983 without first exhausting (or "using up") administrative remedies, your case will be dismissed, and you might not be allowed to bring a future case.
 Dismissal for non-exhausted claims is supposed to be "without prejudice," which means that you will be able to come back to court after you have fully pursued your prison's grievance procedures.
 However, some judges might dismiss a case with prejudice.
-Dismissal "with prejudice" means that you cannot take that particular issue back to court.
+Dismissal "with prejudice" means that you cannot take that particular issue back to court, so you lose the ability to pursue that claim.

 In addition to filing your grievance under federal law, some states allow you to file your grievance under state law, too.
 In New York, for example, you may challenge the CORC's decision under Article 78 of the New York Civil Practice Law and Rules.
-Just like the federal grievance procedures, you may not bring an Article 78 proceeding until you first pursue all administrative remedies available through the IGP.
-Even if the Inmate Grievance Resolution Committee ("IGRC") denies your
+10 Just like the federal grievance procedures, you

-7. 42 U.S.C. § 1997e(a).
+&lt;sup>7 42 U.S.C. § 1997e(a).
 Note that the PLRA exhaustion requirement applies only to cases filed on or after April 26, 1996 (the effective date of the PLRA), including cases where the actions complained of occurred before the enactment.
 It does not apply to actions or appeals filed before its passage.
 See Jones v.
 Bock, 549 U.S. 199, 216, 127 S. Ct.
-910, 921, 166 L.Ed.
+910, 921, 166 L. Ed.
 2d 798, 813 (2007) (holding that while incarcerated person's claims can be dismissed because they have not yet been exhausted, there is no requirement that exhaustion be demonstrated in the incarcerated person's pleading); Ancrum v.
 St. Barnabas Hosp., 301 A.D.2d 474, 475, 755 N.Y.S.2d 28, 31 (1st Dept. 2003) (holding that the PLRA exhaustion requirement applies to all incarcerated people who sue while they are incarcerated-including formerly incarcerated people who are released before a ruling on their suit is issued).
-See Chapter 16 of the JLM, "Using 42 U.S.C.
-1983 to Obtain Relief From Violations of Federal Law," for more information on 42 U.S.C. § 1983 actions.
+See JLM, Chapter 16, "Using 42 U.S.C. § 1983 to Obtain Relief from Violations of Federal Law," for more information on 42 U.S.C. § 1983 actions.

-8. If you receive a satisfactory remedy from the IGP, then you will not need to go to court.
+&lt;sup>8 If you receive a satisfactory remedy from the IGP, then you will not need to go to court.
 If you are unsatisfied with the result of the IGP, you may then file a lawsuit in federal court.